Approval Date: February 5, 2016

 D. Administrative Decisions and Actions Following Council

-The Director, NCCAM, may delegate to grants management and program staff the authority to negotiate adjustments in dollars and/or the terms and conditions of grant and cooperative agreement awards recommended by the Council.
+The Director, NCCIH, may delegate to grants management and program staff the authority to negotiate adjustments in dollars and/or the terms and conditions of grant and cooperative agreement awards recommended by the Council.

-NCCAM staff evaluate and review all applications before issuing a grant award.
+NCCIH staff evaluate and review all applications before issuing a grant award.
 Staff negotiate appropriate adjustments to reconcile inconsistencies between recommended budgets and recommended research activities.
-All adjustments reflect the latest determination of actual or estimated needs of the project, the Council's recommendations, program relevance, the current NIH cost management plan, and the availability of NCCAM funds to support the research effort.
+All adjustments reflect the latest determination of actual or estimated needs of the project, the Council's recommendations, program relevance, the current NIH cost management plan, and the availability of NCCIH funds to support the research effort.

 The following staff actions do not require Council recommendations but may be presented to the Council for information purposes: